 Honey bees are quite partial to sugar, especially sucrose.
 When there are plenty of nectar sources around, bees will stay away from flowers whose nectar are a little weak on the sugar concentration like pear blossoms.

-Since they are after the sugar, it would be a good idea to alter the sugar ration in your hummingbird feeder so that the bees will lose interest in that nectar source.
+Since they are after the sugar, it would be a good idea to alter the sugar ration in your hummingbird feeder so that the bees will lose interest in the sugar water.
 For your hummingbird feeder, try a 5:1 water to sugar ratio.

 Bees value higher concentrations of sugar, so in their own feeder, provide them with a sugar ratio that suits them.
 The standard water to sugar ratio for hummingbird feeders is 1 to 4.

 Adding just one extra portion of sugar to a bee feeder should do the job.
-Ideal water to sugar ratios for bees and other insects would be to start at 3:1, and then make adjustments whenever necessary.
+Ideal water to sugar water ratios for bees and wasps and other insects would be to start at 3:1, and then make adjustments whenever necessary.

 7. Avoid anything yellow